kdonavin/sql_guide/SQL.md

 ## Data Types

-* `CHAR` - character
+* `CHAR`: character
-* `DATE` - date
+* `DATE`: date
-* `ENUM` - values from a discrete set of options.
+* `ENUM`: values from a discrete set of options.
 E.g., `ENUM('android','iphone','other')`
-* `INTEGER` - integer.
+* `INTEGER`: integer.
-* `MONEY` - Dollar format
+* `MONEY`: Dollar format
-* `TEXT` - string format.
+* `TEXT`: string format.
 Note that this must be inserted into SQL with `'` and escaped with double `'`.
 E.g., `'String for O''Brian'`.

 Note that variables may be cast to new formats with the `::` operator.
 For example, `SELECT '10'::INTEGER;`

 ## Vocab

+This should be migrated to another vocabulary list.

-* **Child Table** - A table that references another's primary key, using a foreign key.
+* **Child Table**: A table that references another's primary key, using a foreign key.
 E.g., a `sales_record` table, referencing a `customer` table with a foreign key.
 If updating a child table ever requires you to update the parent as well, then we have improper design.
-* **Column** - a set of data values of a particular type.
+* **Column**: a set of data values of a particular type.
-* **Cross-reference Table** - A table that links primary keys from two tables, when there are many-to-many relationships between them.
+* **Cross-reference Table**: A table that links primary keys from two tables, when there are many-to-many relationships between them.
 E.g., student applicants to universities tables.
-* **Database Normalization** - A database design ideal: *All non-key columns should belong exclusively to the primary key*.
+* **Database Normalization**: A database design ideal: *All non-key columns should belong exclusively to the primary key*.
-* **Extract, Transform, Load** - three database functions that are combined into one tool to pull data out of one database and place it into another database.
+* **Extract, Transform, Load**: three database functions that are combined into one tool to pull data out of one database and place it into another database.
-* **Foreign Key** - A table column that contains *another* table's primary key.
+* **Foreign Key**: A table column that contains *another* table's primary key.
 A foreign key *can* contain `NULL`.
-* **Parent Table** - A table that stores a primary key, referenced by a **child table**'s foreign key.
+* **Parent Table**: A table that stores a primary key, referenced by a **child table**'s foreign key.
 E.g., a cities parent table, and a neighborhoods child table.
-* **Primary Key** - A table column that uniquely identifies a row from the table and cannot contain `NULL`.
+* **Primary Key**: A table column that uniquely identifies a row from the table and cannot contain `NULL`.
-* **Row** - a single record in a table
+* **Row**: a single record in a table
-* **Relationship** - A table primary key that is the connection between two or more tables.
+* **Relationship**: A table primary key that is the connection between two or more tables.
-* **Relational database** - a database that organizes information into one or more tables.
+* **Relational database**: a database that organizes information into one or more tables.
 Saves space
-* **Relational Database Management System (RDBMS)** - a program that lets you create, update, and administer a relational database.
+* **Relational Database Management System (RDBMS)**: a program that lets you create, update, and administer a relational database.
 Most relational database management systems use SQL to access the database.
 Types: SQLite, MySQL, SQL Database
-* **Schema** - defines the structure of a table or a database
+* **Schema**: defines the structure of a table or a database
+* **Structured Data**:
-* **Table (AKA Relation)** - a collection of data organized into rows and columns.
+* **Table (AKA Relation)**: a collection of data organized into rows and columns.